open-toolchain/hello-helm/README.md

-Sample node.js hello world application packaged as a container with a Helm Chart for deployment to Kubernetes
+##Sample node.js hello world application packaged as a container with a Helm Chart

 Note: The Helm chart was created using a 'helm create hello' command, then altered to pass an image pull secret (to enable later deployments from private image registries), i.e.